-(1904 - 1906) Josep Battló i Casanovas commissioned Gaudi to build an apartment complex on the Passeig de Gràcia.
+(1904 - 1906) Josep Battló i Casanovas commissioned Gaudi to build this apartment complex on the Passeig de Gràcia.
 Nothing in the building is angular; it's all flowing lines.
-The roof full of mosaics represents the back of a dragon.
-One of Gaudi's most beautiful UNESCO buildings to visit.
+The roof of Casa Batlló full of mosaics represents the back of a dragon.
+One of Antoni Gaudi's most beautiful UNESCO buildings.

-Read all about a visit to Casa Milà, also known as La Pedrera, 'the stone quarry', a building by Gaudí in Barcelona.
-Visit Casa Milà, tickets and opening hours for La Pedrera.
+Visit Casa Milà, also known as La Pedrera, 'the stone quarry', a house by Gaudí in Barcelona Spain.
+Tickets Casa Milà Gaudi, tours and opening hours for La Pedrera.

 Casa Milà - La Pedrera of Gaudí